-We decided it was time to tell the tale about Stone Mountain Mine in Lyon County Nevada.
+We decided it was time to tell the tale about Stone Mountain Mine in Lyon County Nevada and the origin of Stone Mountain Turquoise.
 This is the base for an ongoing discussion as a new topic for our blog.
 We are going to add to the story as time goes on.
 There are many small stories that fit into the narrative and are not included in this first chapter of the History of Stone Mountain Mine.

 Stone Mountain Mine is located on the western side of Nevada in Lyon County.
 This is a region that contains the right mineral combinations for turquoise formation within a matrix of interconnected and ancient rhyolitic tufts with small bodies of granodiorite, monzonite, feldspar and andesite scattered throughout the mountain ranges.

 This combination of geologic history and rich mineralization attracted a hoard of pioneers and prospectors in the late 1800’s.
 The hills surrounding today’s Mason Valley received increasing visitations by the surveyor or prospector looking for significant geologic resources.

 The Mason Valley area is dominated by volcanism and is part of a vast string of volcanic calderas called the Long Valley caldera complex.
 Mason Valley is situated in the far north end of the caldera complex and the surrounding hills and small ranges make up the caldera rim.
 Adjacent to the region are larger mountain ranges located to the west.
 The Sierra Nevada mountains are the largest range that sit to the west and have stark contrasting ecology and weather.

 The first explorers that visited the area had to battle the elements.
 The lack of water and food with almost no shelter made exploration of the area, dangerous and short lived.
 Even today careful planning is necessary when venturing out into the region.
 The summer’s are intolerably hot and the winter’s are… frozen.
 In winter the ground freezes into natural cement-like clumps, making digging nearly impossible.